rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/may.md

 * Added *refresh()* method to resource classes such as deployment that has partial set of fields when using list or *get_all* methods.
 Such objects can be refreshed with the full set of fields by calling the *refresh()* method.

-* Added implementation of delete static routes in core API client.
+* Added support for deletion of static routes in core API client.
-* Added searching, filtering, sorting and pagination facilities in device list logs.
+* Added support for searching, filtering, sorting, and pagination of device list logs.